HomeSG Stock B49.SI

 • World Precision seeks to develop a culture that encourages the challenge of inappropriate behaviour at all levels.

-• To achieve this aim, the Company encourages workers and any other persons to report genuine concerns about malpractice, fraudulent activities, improprieties, illegal acts or failures to comply with recognised standards of work without fear of reprisal or victimisation.
+• To achieve this aim, the Company encourages workers and any other persons to report genuine concerns about malpractice, fraudulent activities, improprieties, illegal acts, sexual harassment or failures to comply with recognised standards of work without fear of reprisal or victimisation.

 • This policy is applicable to all employees of the Company and its subsidiary.